Friends of OpenJDK Today

 10. Use Appropriate Data Types

-Choosing the correct data types for your columns can have a significant impact on performance and storage efficiency.
+Choosing the correct data types for your columns can significantly impact performance and storage efficiency.

 Tips: